 The disaster of Antony: Erik ten Hag’s flagship failure casts a long shadow

 Erik ten Hag was considering the problems of a winger who cost Manchester United a fortune.
 “He caused them, so he has to sort them out,” he said.
-He was not discussing Jadon Sancho, exiled first to train with the Under-18s and now on loan to Borussia Dortmund with a perfunctory message from the United manager.
-“I hope he is doing well.
-I wish him the best of good luck,” Ten Hag said.
+He was not discussing Jadon Sancho, exiled first to train with the Under-18s and now sent on loan to Borussia Dortmund with this perfunctory farewell from the United manager: “I hope he is doing well.
+I wish him the best of good luck.”

 Instead, he was pondering the plight of another winger with no goals and assists for United this season.
 Antony has played 21 times to Sancho’s three August appearances, but with the same end product; or lack of it.